First published by Little White Lies

 Discovering in the attic a box of Super 8 reels with a projector, Ellison sets up a theatre in his office, and quickly realises that every reel records a different domestic slaying, widely separated by time and geography but connected in other ways.
 Horrified by these eerie films but also excited by the prospect of a new, lucrative publication, Ellison starts working – and drinking – late into the night until, disturbed both by strange happenings in the house and hidden images in the reels, he becomes gradually convinced that the pagan cult of child-eating demon Bughuul may be behind the killings, with his own family next in line.

-As with his previous horror film The Exorcism of Emily Rose, director/co-writer Scott Derrickson plays upon the conflict between rationalism and the supernatural, and if once again the devil gets all the best tunes (realised with some astonishingly creepy sound design), this time the hot potato of Christian faith is removed from the equation.
+As with his previous horror film The Exorcism of Emily Rose, director/co-writer Scott Derrickson plays upon the conflict between rationalism and the supernatural, and if once again the devil gets all the best tunes (realised with some astonishingly creepy sound design), this time the hot potato of Christian faith mixed in with a (heavily distorted) real-life case is removed from the equation.
 Far more attention is paid to the mental fragmentation of the protagonist, who, with his reprehensible mendacity, alcoholism, obsessive work ethic and neglect of loved ones, not to mention his habit of haunting the house’s corridors by night with a baseball bat or kitchen knife, seems a Jack Torrance in the making.

 Indeed, Sinister is constructed around repetitions – not just the knowing echoes of previous family psychochillers, but also the bizarre serial nature of the murders themselves, immortalised in that boxed row of similar-looking film cans.
 Yet if you think you have seen it all before, the terrifying meta-filmic lesson here is that watching can in itself be dangerous, even deadly.